benlevyx/covid-tracking/docs/final-writeup.md

 ### Legal and Ethical Principles

+In this section, three codes of ethics were chosen as principles that each contact tracing scheme should abide by.
+Each of these codes is from a different field, but any form of ethical contact tracing should abide by all codes simultaneously.
+The first code is the ACM Code of Ethics, which provides an ethical guideline for computing professionals.
+The second code is the Menlo Report, which provides guidelines for performing ethical experiments on humans using digital information.
+The third code is a code of ethics for public health, which involves how public health authorities should conduct themselves from an ethical perspective.
+Since contact tracing involves the convergence of public health, data science, and computing, these three codes are seen to provide suitable guidelines for performing ethical contact tracing

 #### ACM Code of Ethics

 The [ACM Code of Ethics](https://www.acm.org/code-of-ethics) was created in 2018 and was specifically designed to guide ethical conduct of computing professionals.
 It covers ethical principles that should be covered by individuals, their professional responsibilities, and leadership principles to which individuals should adhere.
 The ethical principles are summarized as follows: